Sunday, November 17, 2019

 Both Essentrics (Classical Stretch) and The Barre (Bar) exercises can be found at many locations throughout North America (and perhaps beyond, I haven't looked that far).

-Short workouts can be found at Youtube so you can try many parts of the workouts to see how you like them.
+Short workouts can be found at Youtube s(CLICK on that to see a sample) o you can try many parts of the workouts to see how you like them.

 What is your favorite workout?
 Please do share, just leave your input below.